 - A community gathering place in a historic New England setting.

 - A nonprofit organization that does good work in Hartford County.
-Through Fresh Access, we donate more than six tons of fresh produce to people in need each year.
+Through Fresh Access, we donate more than eight tons of fresh produce to people in need each year.
 In addition, through the Friends of Holcomb Farm and our CSA, we host periodic events that celebrate healthy living, almost always free-of-charge, and open to all.

 The farm is operated collaboratively by the Town of Granby and a Board of Directors composed of local citizens.